 Yet the content of these investment chapters shows a significant evolution from NAFTA to the Australia- United States FTA ("AUSF7A," without ISDS), the United States-Chile FTA and the Singapore-United States FTA (2003) to the Trans-Pacific Partnership (TPP) (2015).
 The changes have been driven largely by the concerns of civil society and government officials over the dozens of NAFTA investment claims filed against the NAFTA Parties.
 They also reflect the perceived need for the United States and other host governments to maintain a higher level of regulatory flexibility and discretion, particularly in such areas as protecting the environment and maintaining public health.
 The United States' Trade Promotion Authority (TPA) legislation enacted in 2002 and 2015 also mirrors these post-NAFTA changes.
 The newest iteration of the mechanism (Chapter 9 of the TPP), should it eventually enter into force for all or most of the signatories or he incorporated in other U.S. trade agreements such as a renegotiated NAFTA, would thus afford host governments far more regulatory discretion than earlier agreements such as NAFTA, along with increased transparency, making it more difficult for foreign investors to prevail against host governments with claims of denial of 'fair and equitable treatment" and "regulatory takings."
 The evolution of U.S. sponsored investment protection provisions into a significantly more host government friendly, regulatory friendly, process, is the principal theme of this paper.

-David A. Gantz, Increasing Host State Regulatory Flexibility in Defending Investor-State Disputes: The Evolution of U.S. Approaches from NAFTA to the TPP,
+Increasing Host State Regulatory Flexibility in Defending Investor-State Disputes: The Evolution of U.S. Approaches from NAFTA to the TPP,